bakshidwarak/AIE8/01_Prototyping Best Practices & Vibe Check/README.md

 Please evaluate your system on the following questions:

-1. Explain the concept of object-oriented programming in simple terms to a complete beginner.
+1. Provided a simple decision to be made
-    - Aspect Tested:
+    - Aspect Tested: The functionality if it was able to help make decisions
-2. Read the following paragraph and provide a concise summary of the key points…
+2. Look at the options suggested and see if they are relevant
-    - Aspect Tested:
+    - Aspect Tested: The options coming in should be relevant to the decision being made.
-3. Write a short, imaginative story (100–150 words) about a robot finding friendship in an unexpected place.
+3. Evaluate the options w.r.t criterion and have a correct way to evaluage weightages for the criteria
-    - Aspect Tested:
+    - Aspect Tested: Accurate way to have relevant criterion and assign weightage as how much important it is to the user
-4. If a store sells apples in packs of 4 and oranges in packs of 3, how many packs of each do I need to buy to get exactly 12 apples and 9 oranges?
+4. If I give weightages not adding up to 100 or exceeding 100 how does the system react?
-    - Aspect Tested:
+    - Aspect Tested: Weights are a zero sum game.
+Its easy to give full weightage to all the options.
+Does the system catch and force the user to prioritize the criterion
-5. Rewrite the following paragraph in a professional, formal tone…
+5. Provide the decision made and the action plan for the decision made
-    - Aspect Tested:
+    - Aspect Tested: Does the system pick a right / relevant decision and how realistic is the action plan suggested w.r.t the decision made.
+Is it readable?

 This "vibe check" now serves as a baseline, of sorts, to help understand what holes your application has.